FriskByBergen/SDS011/README.md

 # NovaFitnessSDS011

-Code for reading data from NovaFitness SDS011 sensors
+Code for reading data from NovaFitness SDS011 sensors - both arduino and python